-From ski resorts that transform into mountain bike mecca’s in the Summer, to all year-round bike parks and dedicated trails snaking through National Parks, there’s no shortage of dirt to ride in New South Wales.
+From ski resorts that transform into mountain bike mecha's in the summer, to all year-round bike parks and dedicated trails snaking through National Parks, there's no shortage of dirt to ride in New South Wales.

-With the help of Destination NSW and some of our dirt crazed mates, we’ve compiled a list of mountain bike locations, trails, and events in NSW.
+With the help of some of our dirt crazed mates, we've sat down and compiled the best mountain bike locations and trails in NSW.

-Around two hours away from Sydney lies the World Heritage listed Blue Mountains.
-Peppered with some of Australia’s most exhilarating and scenic mountain bike trails, the Blue Mountain region features a host of trails suited to all ability levels from beginner through to advanced.
-Travelling to the region from Sydney takes around 90 minutes by car to the town of Katoomba or a little over two hours by train.
+Situated around two hours away from Sydney lies the World Heritage listed Blue Mountains.
+Peppered with some of Australia's most exhilarating and scenic mountain bike trails, the Blue Mountain region features a host of trails suited to all ability levels from beginner through to advanced.

-Riders seeking an all-day adventure are encouraged to check out Anderson’s Fire Trail (Ando’s for short).
-A nice test of fitness for intermediate riders, the route travels (mostly downhill) from Wentworth Falls to Woodford through the central wilderness of the Blue Mountains National Park.
-The route is 31km one way including a savage climb at the end.
+Riders seeking an all-day adventure are encouraged to check out Anderson's Fire Trail (Ando's for short).
+A great test of fitness for intermediate riders, the route travels (mostly downhill) from Wentworth Falls to Woodford through the central wilderness of the Blue Mountains National Park.
+The course is 31km one way including a savage climb out at the end.

-Both Anderson’s and Oak’s trails can be joined to create either a 60km ride or a truly epic 120km with some serious climbing.
-If the latter sounds like too much, the train is your best method of getting up the hill prior to your ride, stopping at either Wentworth Falls or Woodford depending on exactly which ride you’re undertaking.
+Both Anderson's and Oak's can be joined to create either a 60km ride or a genuinely epic 120km with some serious climbing.
+If the latter sounds like too much, the train is your best method of getting up the hill before your ride, stopping at either Wentworth Falls or Woodford depending on exactly which ride you're undertaking.

 So whether you want beauty or adrenalin, the Blue Mountains bike tracks are hard to beat and certainly worth adding to your travel itinerary.